tamilselvanarjun/deepopinion/README.md

-# deepopinion
+Deepopinion

-This project allows user to upload the files of training data and label it accorindgly .
-Also user has able to download the data from api.
+This project allows user to upload the files of training data for ML model and label it.
+Also user has able to download the data from api post uploading.

 This project is implemented user FastAPI() framework.
 Below is the list of available API's: